Skip to main content

 Peptide therapies represent an advanced strategy for supporting various physiological goals, including anti-aging, body composition improvements, and enhanced recovery.
 These small chains of amino acids can mimic or modulate the actions of naturally occurring hormones and signaling molecules.
 Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormones (GHRHs) are particularly noteworthy.

-These peptides work by stimulating the body’s own pituitary gland to produce and secrete more (GH) in a pulsatile, physiological manner, avoiding the supraphysiological levels associated with exogenous GH administration.
+These peptides work by stimulating the body’s own pituitary gland to produce and secrete more growth hormone (GH) in a pulsatile, physiological manner, avoiding the supraphysiological levels associated with exogenous GH administration.
 This approach supports a more natural release pattern.

 Key peptides in this category include: